-Welcome to the second step in our free professional learning series on building your PLN.
+Welcome to the final step in our free professional learning series on building your PLN.

 The aim of this step is to explore:

 - What you can gain from connecting with other classroom teachers.

 - Tips for connecting with different educators from around the globe.

 - Your challenge task to help you continue building your PLN.

 This following information was written by Shawn Avery, a sixth grade teacher at Dennett Elementary, in Plympton, Massachusetts.
 He has a passion for teaching and trying to find new ways to engage students by integrating technology into the classroom.
 You can find his class blog at mravery.edublogs.org.
 You can also visit his wikis, Student Math Movies and #6thchat.
 He can be found on witter, @mr_avery and Google+.

 Making connections with other classroom teachers has provided so many learning opportunities for myself as well as my students.
 My teaching world was relatively sheltered up until 2011.
 I would often collaborate with other educators within my school.
 However, my collaboration was confined to that.
 I hadn’t yet seen the vast potential in flattening my classroom walls and connecting with teachers from around the globe.

 A couple of the ways that I made connections with educators have already been tackled in previous posts.
 Using blogs as part of a PLN and using Twitter were really how I started out.
 I started my class blog in December of 2010.
 In researching other class blogs I stumbled across the Edublog awards.
 I started commenting on some of the different blogs that I came across there and as I started posting interesting content on our blog, those comments started to become reciprocated.
 Around that same time, I started out on Twitter.
 I started talking to some of those other teachers that I blogged with, posting interesting sites that I came across, as well as whenever our blog had a new post.
 My PLN slowly started to build.

 As the year progressed, I found many new ways to connect with others.